How To Get More Online Donations With Content Marketing

 It’s no secret that content is king when it comes to engaging and delighting donors and members alike.

-Today I’m going to show you how to get online donations with content marketing.
+In this post, I’m going to show you how to get online donations with content marketing.

 By writing for donor intent, you can position your posts in front of a group of people ready to take an action.